modify-ink/rethinkdb-helper/README.md

+# FYI need to update README, changes from fork.

 # Rethinkdb Connection Helper

 This is a simple rethinkdb node tool to easily manage a connection, run queries, handle cursors, etc.